 Correct STDF Entries from a Script

 StdfFixer allows you to read an STDF file, apply a transformation to it, and save the transformed file with the same name.
 Transformations are currently defined either by using a keyword for certain common fields (listed below) or by indicating the record type and field you want to change and the new value you want to use.
 This is most useful for correcting incorrect header data, for example the lotid, fab lotid or program name.

-STDF QuickChange is published as a Windows installer, a Mac OS X installer or a gzipped tar file so that it can easily be installed on any modern operating system and installed in the location the user chooses.
+STDF QuickChange is published as a gzipped tar file so that it can easily be installed on any modern operating system and installed in the location the user chooses.
 In the following instructions, the name of the downloaded file will vary slightly, depending on the actual version to be installed.

 - Make sure you have Java 1.8 or newer installed and in your execution path.
 You can download the Java runtime here.

 - Download the STDF QuickChange gzipped tar file.
 Then, you can use a tool like 7-zip (on Windows) or run gunzip and tar -xf on the downloaded file.
 For ease of use, we recommend adding the directory into which you untarred the files to your path.

 - Once you have installed the files, you can either build complete calls yourself using the commands described below for maximum flexibility or use the provided examples.
 For command line filtering of STDF files, the provided examples are stdffixer.bash and stdffixer.bat, depending on whether you are on Linux/Mac OS X or Microsoft Windows.

 Often you can use the supplied filter script like this: